Longlisted for the National Book Award

 Anbieter: ThriftBooks-Dallas, Dallas, TX, USA

 Hardcover.
-Zustand: Good.
+Zustand: Very Good.
 No Jacket.
-Missing dust jacket; Pages can have notes/highlighting.
-Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
-Bestandsnummer des Verkäufers G0679446524I3N01
+May have limited writing in cover pages.
+Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Bestandsnummer des Verkäufers G0679446524I4N00

 Anzahl: 1 verfügbar